 4. Arrange Secure Storage

-You cannot store IRA gold at home.
-It must be held by a qualified trustee like the Delaware Depository.
-Your custodian will set this up for you to ensure compliance.
+IRA gold cannot be stored at a personal residence.
+It must be held by a qualified institutional trustee, such as the Delaware Depository.
+The selected custodian typically facilitates this storage arrangement to ensure full compliance.

 Common Mistakes to Avoid